On This Page

 Rehabilitation Following SDR Surgery

 Occupational therapy and therapeutic recreation services begin about five days after surgery.
-Occupational therapy helps children learn self-care skills (such as washing, eating and getting dressed).
-Therapeutic recreation services help children learn and practice skills using activities like sports or games.
-Some children also receive speech therapy while in the hospital.
+Occupational therapy helps patients learn self-care skills (such as washing, eating and getting dressed).
+Therapeutic recreation services help patients learn and practice skills using activities like sports or games.
+Some patients also receive speech therapy while in the hospital.

-In addition to undergoing comprehensive rehabilitation therapy, children have access to Gillette’s full range of child and family support services and to collaborative medical, surgical, rehabilitation and assistive technology specialists.
+In addition to undergoing comprehensive rehabilitation therapy, patients have access to Gillette’s full range of child and family support services and to collaborative medical, surgical, rehabilitation and assistive technology specialists.

 Going Home After SDR Surgery